AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 <div class="alert alert-block alert-danger">
 This Procedure Section does not actually have a procedure, which would be a set of steps on how to run the experiment.
 This is a description of your apparatus and should be moved there.
 In the Procedure Section, provide the How-to on how to run your experiment and how you collected data.

+RESOLVED
 </div>

 ## Results and Analysis

 The head loss equation was used to calculate the arm's appropriate height. $Q$ was calculated to be 27.75 $\mu L / min$, and the diameter $D$ of the microtubing was found to be 0.042 $in$.
 The length ($L$) of the microtubing is currently 275 $cm$, and the calculated flow rate through one constriction is 27.75 $\mu L / min$.
-The flow rate through a row of sand particles was calculated to be 555 $\mu L/min$, using the previous team's flow cell measurements, as shown in Figure 11.
+The flow rate through a row of sand particles was calculated to be 555 $\mu L/min$, using the previous team's flow cell measurements, as shown in Figure 13.
 The length of microtubing contained in one roll is 100 $ft$.

 Given these two lengths of microtubing and two flow values, the subteam calculated the head losses corresponding to each possible combination of tubing length and flow rate.
 The results are shown Table 1.
 The following equation was used to calculate the apparatus' head loss: